Keith Boykin: Career

-After graduating from Harvard in 1992, Boykin began working at a San Francisco law firm where he had previously interned.
-However, he left that position in order to work for Bill Clinton's presidential campaign as the Midwest Press Director.
+After graduating from Harvard in 1992, Boykin briefly worked at a San Francisco law firm where he had previously interned, before leaving to join Bill Clinton's presidential campaign as Midwest press director.

-Following Bill Clinton's victory in 1992, Boykin joined the Clinton White House as a Special Assistant to the President.
-He also served as Director of News Analysis.
-After some time in that role, he was promoted to Director of Specialty Media.
-In April 1993, Boykin helped to arrange the first meeting between an acting U.S. president and representatives from the LGBTQ community.
-That meeting included 8 members drawn from three LGBTQ organizations: The National Gay and Lesbian Task Force, the Black Gay and Lesbian Leadership forum, and the March on Washington Committee.
+Following Clinton's victory in 1992, Boykin joined the Clinton White House as a special assistant to the president, serving as director of news analysis and later as director of specialty media.
+In April 1993, he helped arrange the first meeting between a sitting U.S. president and representatives of the LGBTQ community.
+The meeting included eight people from three organizations: the National Gay and Lesbian Task Force, the Black Gay and Lesbian Leadership Forum, and the March on Washington Committee.

-Boykin left his role at the White House in January 1995 in order to write his first book, One More River to Cross: Black and Gay in America, which detailed the special burdens black LGBTQ people experience.
-Later, he would write Beyond the Down Low: Sex, Lies, and Denial in Black America, a New York Times bestseller.
+Boykin left the White House in January 1995 to write his first book, One More River to Cross: Black and Gay in America, which examined the particular challenges faced by Black LGBTQ people.
+He later wrote Beyond the Down Low: Sex, Lies, and Denial in Black America, a New York Times bestseller.

-In late 1995, Boykin became the executive director of the National Black Gay and Lesbian Forum, a national non-profit dedicated to the uplift of Black Gays and Lesbians.
-In Quitting, Boykin describes his time with the organization as an important professional experience.
-He writes: "we organized a historic contingent in the Million Man March, held 3 national conferences, opened an office in the nation's capital, hired a small staff, and hosted popular community events in Washington."

-Boykin spoke at the Millennium March on Washington for LGBTQIA rights in 2000.
+In late 1995, Boykin became executive director of the National Black Gay and Lesbian Leadership Forum.
+In Quitting, he recalls that during his tenure the organization mounted a contingent in the Million Man March, held three national conferences, opened an office in Washington, D.C., hired a small staff, and hosted community events.
+He spoke at the Millennium March on Washington for LGBTQ rights in 2000.

-From 1999 to 2001, Boykin taught Political Science as an adjunct professor at American University in Washington, D.C.
-In 2001, Boykin left American University to move to New York City where he co-founded the National Black Justice Coalition in 2003.
-According to the NBJC website, the organization's mission is to "end racism, homophobia, and LGBTQ/SGL bias and stigma."
+From 1999 to 2001, Boykin taught political science as an adjunct professor at American University in Washington, D.C.
+In 2001 he moved to New York City, where he co-founded the National Black Justice Coalition in 2003; the organization describes its mission as ending racism, homophobia, and bias against LGBTQ and same-gender-loving people.